 Federal Gift Tax Exemption in Palm City

-Gifts made during life of up to $15,000 per year to any person are exempt from gift tax.
-If gifts are made in excess of that amount in any given year, then the donor (i.e. the giver of the gift) is required to file a federal gift tax return Form 709.
-However, the donor may choose to allocate part of his/her Unified Credit amount (which shelters up to $11.4 million in 2019) to the gift so as to avoid the need for the donor to pay gift tax on the gift.
-Thus, high net worth residents of Martin County might wish to consider transferring some assets and heirlooms to loved ones during life.
-By doing so, the gifts given are not subject to probate or federal estate tax.
+Gifts made during the life of up to $19,000 per year to any person are exempt from gift tax.
+If gifts made to one individual are more than that amount in any given year, then the donor (i.e., the giver of the gift) is required to file a federal gift tax return Form 709.
+However, the donor may choose to allocate part of his/her lifetime gift and estate tax exemption (which shelters up to $13.99 million in 2025) to the gift to avoid paying gift tax on it.
+Thus, high-net-worth residents of Martin County might wish to consider transferring some assets and heirlooms to loved ones during their lifetimes.
+By doing so, the gifts given may reduce probate exposure or the federal estate tax.
+The lifetime exemption amount is $13.99 million

 Discuss Federal Estate Tax Law in Palm City Probate Cases with an Attorney

-The process of estate planning can be confusing, especially if your estate is large and you want to avoid estate tax.
+The process of estate planning can be confusing, especially for high-net-worth individuals, if your estate is large and you want to avoid estate tax.
 Moreover, serving as an estate executor can be a cumbersome task.
-You may feel unsure about your duties, but want to comply with the law.
+You may feel unsure about your duties but want to comply with the law.

 If you have questions about estate tax in Palm City probate cases, it might be a wise idea to discuss them with an experienced local attorney.